TID-Lab/aggie/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Aggie's documentation!
+Welcome to Aggie's Documentation!
 =================================

-Contents: Hello world!

 .. toctree::
    :maxdepth: 2

-   content/page1
-   content/folder/page2
+   content/intro/introduction
+   content/installation
+   content/settings/settings
+   content/smtc/smtc
+   content/usingaggie/usingaggie
+   content/usermanagement/usermanagement

-Indices and tables
+Indices and Tables
 ==================

 * :ref:`genindex`
 * :ref:`search`